Self-Initiated Program (SIP) Approvals

 Unsupervised Study Time

-Non-credit study time is also referred to as unstructured or unsupervised study/homework time, here after referred to as unsupervised study time, where the student studies in a location that is not a structured academic setting where the student is also not supervised by designated staff.
+Non-credit study time is also referred to as unstructured or unsupervised study/homework time, hereafter referred to as unsupervised study time, where the student studies in a location that is not a structured academic setting where the student is also not supervised by designated staff.

 Hours assigned as unsupervised study time cannot exceed one hour for each hour of class time.
-Unsupervised Study time is embedded within WTW activity.
+Unsupervised Study time is embedded within the WTW activity.

 Note: Unsupervised study time is in addition to supervised study time.